lynx-x-ray-observatory/soxs/doc/source/command_line/spatial.rst

                             you want.
 Default: 1.0
       --append              If set, append a new source an existing SIMPUT catalog.
-      --clobber             Whether or not to clobber an existing file with the same name.
+      --clobber             Overwrite an existing file with the same name.
+      --random_seed RANDOM_SEED
+                            A constant integer random seed to produce a consistent set of random numbers.

 Examples
 ++++++++